Aaronontheweb/node-bootcamp/sessions/hour1/04_javascript-primer/readme.md

 		response.writeHead(200, { 'Content-Type': 'text/plain' });
 		response.end('Hello World');
 	}
-	http.createServer(onRequest).listen(port);
+	http.createServer(onRequest).listen(process.env.PORT);
 ```

-- This will look different, depending on what libraries you use, but ultimately, node "wakes up" and calls a function
+This will look different, depending on what libraries you use, but ultimately, node "wakes up" and calls a function
 (perhaps anonymous, perhaps not) every time an http request comes in.
 That function is expected to have two
 parameters (regardless of what they are named) - a request object and a response object - those objects are
 defined in the http module.